HenrySilvaCS/Wintermute/README.md

 Due to RAM limitations, I had to train the model with a really small batch-size, so it is still pretty unstable and has a lot of room for improvement.

-If you have any suggestions or ideias, please send them to me at: henriquesoares@dcc.ufmg.br or at my [twitter](https://twitter.com/vaitomarnomidia).
+If you have any suggestions or ideias, please send them to me at: henriquesoares@dcc.ufmg.br.